 City of Richmond Department of Parks, Recreation and Community Facilities III.
 PURPOSE The application is for the final location, character, and extent review of modifications to the Checkers House Plaza, as part of the Monroe Park renovations.
 IV.
 SUMMARY & RECOMMENDATION This final plan for modifications to the Checkers House Plaza serves to reconcile aspects of the renovation with an updated budget.
 The application proposes to replace the stone dust in the plaza with concrete pavers; remove eight proposed new trees; remove a planter bed near the stair entry into the Checkers House; remove two of three granite landscape steps while elongating one; install a granite curb between the stone dust path and the granite paver plaza, signifying a change in material; and add eight movable planters.
-Staff finds the proposed modifications reasonable and attractive, and that they further recommendations of the Urban Design Guidelines for public parks.
-Therefore, Staff recommends that the Urban Design Committee recommend that the Planning Commission approve the final design with the following considerations: • That if in-ground trees cannot be accommodated within the plaza in a manner that is economically and physically feasible, that the applicant coordinate with the city arborist and urban forestry division to determine the best utilization of the planters for low-maintenance vegetation that will complement the building architecture and soften the plaza Staff Contact:
+The Urban Design Committee finds the proposed modifications reasonable and attractive, and that they further recommendations of the Urban Design Guidelines for public parks.
+Therefore, the Urban Design Committee recommends that the Planning Commission approve the final design with the following conditions: - That if included in the plan, the design of the planters and the planting schedule of the planters will come back to the Urban Design Committee for review prior to implementation - That the applicant consider the relocation of the previously proposed eight trees Staff Contact: